Alemmanuel/Alemmanuel/README.md

 🔹 Experienced in RESTful API design and full-stack integrations.
 🔹 Passionate about automation, performance optimization, and security.
-🔹 Always seeking innovative solutions to complex problems.
+🔹 Proficient in **Git** and **Docker** for version control and containerization.

 🎉 Fun fact: I once built an entire project just to automate a small daily task!
 📩 **Contact me:** [alemmanuel0412@gmail.com](alemmanuel0412@gmail.com)